0xcart/artemis/README.md

 extern const am_hal_gpio_pincfg_t       g_AM_BSP_GPIO_IOM1_SCK;
 ```

 Note the pin values specified for MISO, MOSI, and SCK respectively.
 These are pins on the Artemis (mcu) module.
-Consulting the schematic, the Artemis module is depicted on the bottom left of page 1 and titled, `Artemis (Apollo3)`.
+Consulting the [schematic](doc/artemis/ArtemisThingPlusSchematic.pdf), the Artemis module is depicted on the bottom left of page 1 and titled `Artemis (Apollo3)`.
 You'll find pins 9, 10, and 8 shown as D9, D10, and D8.
 You'll also find they're not mapped to board pins on the Artemis Thing Plus.
 Thus you cannot use `IOM1` for an additional SPI interface.
 Let's try `IOM2`:

 ```C
 //*****************************************************************************